 Let the late Margaret Roberts inspire you to make your own cosmetics from home.
-She shares her secrets to a basic skin lotion, skin cream, facial scrub and how to make a fragrant facial steam.
+Discover her secrets to a basic skin lotion, skin cream, facial scrub and how to make a fragrant facial steam.

 BASIC SKIN LOTION

 One of the best ways to use herbs is in the form of a versatile lotion that can be dabbed onto the skin with cotton wool pads, sprayed on as a spritz or used as a refreshing splash.
 It can be used for cuts, grazes and rashes; as a cleansing or astringent lotion; a facial tonic or aftershave lotion; added to the bath; or used as a final rinse for the hair.
-Most herbs can be made into a lotion – see the list below and refer to the article on Elderberry in this issue as an example of an individual herb and how to use the particular lotion.
+Most herbs can be made into a lotion – see the list below.
 Use only the parts of the plant mentioned, do not combine herbs unless specified and use only fresh herbs.
 Make a fresh batch each day and apply frequently to the affected area.

 Simmer the recommended quantity of the fresh herb (specified ‘options’) in a litre of water for 15 to 20 minutes.
 Allow the lotion to stand and cool.
 Strain and use as recommended, either in a spritz spray or on cotton wool discs.